outpaddling/desktop-installer/rock64.md

 will be limited to physical RAM by default.
 Given that the ROCK64 has at most 4 GiB RAM, this could prove very limiting.

 If you only have a microSD card, swapping will be extremely slow.
-OptiBench on my ROCK64 microSD showed average write throughput of about 6 MB/s and read throughput of 24 MB/s.
+MST-Bench on my ROCK64 microSD showed average write throughput of about 6 MB/s and read throughput of 24 MB/s.
 A modern mechanical disk will provide over 100 MB/s both read and write, while a eMMC or SSD will typically provide